 In order to graciously receive a “no”, we need to recognise it.
 While some people are comfortable delivering an unambiguous verbal rejection, others will be less direct.
-If someone changes the subject, make an excuse, or bargains down by suggesting different sexual acts, they could be trying to let you down gently.
+If someone changes the subject, makes an excuse, or bargains down by suggesting different sexual acts, they could be trying to let you down gently.
 Or, if their words say “yes” but their tone of voice is unsure, hesitant, or distracted, they might be feeling conflicted.
 It’s okay to check in if you’re not sure, or gently remind your partner that “no” is not a dirty word.

 What does “no” look like?

 People communicate using more than just words.
 It’s called “body language” for a reason.
 How do you act when you’re not sexually interested in someone?
 If someone is facing or pulling away from you, fidgeting, crossing their arms or legs, feels tense, or isn’t responding in kind, consider what their body is telling you.